- Syphilis is caused by a bacterium called Treponema

 - If left untreated, syphilis can cause permanent

 damage to the heart, brain, and other organs

 - Having syphilis can increase your chances of getting HIV

 How do you get it?

-Syphilis is passed during vaginal, anal, oral sex, or skin-to-skin contact with infected areas.
-Pregnant women with syphilis can pass it to their unborn child during pregnancy
+Syphilis is passed during sex (vaginal, anal, or oral sex) or skin-to-skin contact with infected areas.
+Pregnant women with syphilis can pass it to their

-Syphilis is a disease of stages.
+Syphilis is a disease that has different stages.
 Each stage is characterized by different

 symptoms.
 These symptoms come and go, but unless syphilis is treated and cured,

 it will remain in the body and can cause serious damage over time.
-The early
+The stages

 Primary syphilis: A painless sore (or